agungsantoso/pytorch-scholarship-challenge-notes/README.md

 * To identify the edges of an object, look at abrupt changes in intensity
 * Filters

   To detect changes in intensity in an image, look at groups of pixels and react to alternating patterns of dark/light pixels.
 Producing an output that shows edges of objects and differing textures.

+* Edges

+  Area in images where the intensity changes very quickly

 #### Frequency in Images